International Workers' Day: Origin

-Labor Celebration days existed in some European countries since the end of 18th century – sometimes on January 20 (France, 1793), sometimes on June 5 (France, 1867).
+Labor celebration days have existed in some European countries since the end of the 18th century – sometimes on January 20th (France, 1793) or on June 5th (France, 1867).

 On 21 April 1856, Australian stonemasons in Victoria undertook a mass stoppage as part of the eight-hour workday movement.
 It became a yearly commemoration, inspiring American workers to have their first stoppage.
 1 May was chosen to be International Workers' Day to commemorate the 1886 Haymarket affair in Chicago.
 In that year beginning on 1 May, there was a general strike for the eight-hour workday.
 On 4 May, the police acted to disperse a public assembly in support of the strike when an unidentified person threw a bomb.
 The police responded by firing on the workers.
 The event led to the deaths of seven police officers and at least four civilians; sixty police officers were injured, as were one hundred and fifteen civilians.
 Hundreds of labour leaders and sympathizers were later rounded-up and four were executed by hanging, after a trial that was seen as a miscarriage of justice.
 (Note: I saw a man, whom I afterwards identified as Fielding[sic], standing on a truck wagon at the corner of what is known as Crane's Alley.
 I raised my baton and, in a loud voice, ordered them to disperse as peaceable citizens.
 I also called upon three persons in the crowd to assist in dispersing the mob.
 Fielding got down from the wagon, saying at the time, "We are peaceable," as he uttered the last word, I heard a terrible explosion behind where I was standing, followed almost instantly by an irregular volley of pistol shots in our front and from the sidewalk on the east side of the street, which was immediately followed by regular and well directed volleys from the police and which was kept up for several minutes.
 I then ordered the injured men brought to the stations and sent for surgeons to attend to their injuries.
 After receiving the necessary attention most of the injured officers were removed to the County Hospital and I highly appreciate the manner in which they were received by Warden McGarrigle who did all in his power to make them comfortable as possible.)
 The following day on 5 May, in Milwaukee, Wisconsin, the state militia fired on a crowd of strikers killing seven, including a schoolboy and a man feeding chickens in his yard.